IjzerenHein/famous-refresh-loader/README.md

 famous-refresh-loader
 ==========

-Spinning pull to refresh loader for famo.us.
+A spinning pull to refresh loader that can be used with the famous-flex ScrollView.

 ![Screenshot](screenshot.gif)

-A spinning pull to refresh loaded that can be used with the famous-flex ScrollView.

 ## Demos